How to Qualify for EI Benefits During Retirement in Canada

 When Quitting a Job Could Provide EI Eligibility in Retirement

-• Having to quit for health and safety reasons, such as workplace conditions that endangered your physical or mental well-being
+• You have to quit for health and safety reasons, such as workplace conditions that endanger your physical or mental well-being

-• Needing to relocate to follow a spouse or take care of an elderly family member
+• You need to relocate to follow a spouse or take care of an elderly family member

-• Experiencing workplace harassment, discrimination, or abuse on the job
+• You experience workplace harassment, discrimination, or abuse on the job

-• Having your work conditions, duties, or compensation changed significantly without your consent
+• Your work conditions, duties, or compensation changed significantly without your consent

 How CPP, QPP, and Other Pensions Affect EI Eligibility